 ART 121.
-PRINTMAKING THREE CREDITS
+PRINTMAKING

-An introduction to monotype, intaglio, and relief printmaking processes.
+An introduction to monotype, intaglio and relief printmaking processes.
 Traditional and creative contemporary approaches to printing original works on paper in a print workshop environment.
 Fee: \$50.

 ART 122.
-SCULPTURE THREE CREDITS
+SCULPTURE

-An introduction to the basic concepts of three-dimensional form and space.
-Modeling in clay from life, and casting, carving, and direct building techniques in plaster, among other traditional methods of sculpture, will be explored.
+An introductory to the basic concepts of three-dimensional form and space.
+Modeling in clay from life; and casting, carving and direct building techniques in plaster among other traditional methods of sculpture will be explored.
 Fee: \$50.

 ART 123.
-CERAMICS THREE CREDITS
+CERAMICS